 In terms of benefits, we liked that it maximizes your space as it’s small yet allows you to incorporate strength training with the included cable system for a full-body workout.

-The Dual pulley system has 16 different positions for a wide range of unilateral and bilateral exercises, while the double bar track provides stability, smooth action, and ideal resistance.
+The Dual pulley system has 16 positions for a wide range of unilateral and bilateral exercises, while the double bar track provides stability, smooth action, and ideal resistance.

 The one thing that’s a bit different about this home gym is that it attaches to the wall at the top and bottom for maximum stability and support.
 It also includes strap handles that can be adjusted to 5 positions.